presidential-innovation-fellows/pif-website/CONTRIBUTING.md

 long: | full name
 website: | full URL of agency website

-**NOTE:** If you need to add an agency, make sure to add their logo (400x400) to the /images/agencies/ folder using the **SHORT** field name AND update the README.md file to include the agency in the Appendix list.
+When adding a new agency, add the agency logo (400x400) to **/images/agencies/`SHORT`.png** and update the Agencies Appendix, below.

 #### Projects

 Projects associate fellows with agencies.

-Current and previous projects are within their respective subdirectories.
-As current projects wrap up, they should be moved to the previous projects subdirectory.
+The site data contains a legacy differentiation between current and previous projects.
+As current projects wrap up, move them to previous projects subdirectory.

-LOCATION: `/_data/current_projects/` OR `/_data/previous_projects/`

-FILENAME: project-name.yml
+Files: **/_data/current_projects/`project-name`.yml** OR **/_data/previous_projects/`project-name`.yml**

 field | format/info
 --- | ---